arshia-pelathur/QueueingSystem/README.md

 This calculates the cost it takes to bake a single cake considering the costs of all 3 ingredients

+# Conclusion

-# ConclusionConsider we have three ovens now, that is,
+Consider we have three ovens now, that is,
 Oven 1:bakes the cake in 17 minutes
 Oven 2:bakes the cake in 30 minutes
 Oven 3:bakes the cake in 45 minutes